To find all anagrams of string 'p' in string 's', we use a sliding window approach with two

 class Solution { public List<Integer> findAnagrams(String s, String p) { List<Integer> list = new ArrayList<>(); if (p.length() > s.length()) return list; int[] sHash = new int[26]; int[] pHash = new int[26]; for (int i = 0; i < p.length(); i++) { char ch = p.charAt(i); pHash[ch - 'a']++; } int start = 0; int end = 0; while (end < p.length()) { char ch = s.charAt(end); sHash[ch - 'a']++; end++; } if (Arrays.equals(sHash, pHash)) list.add(0); while (end < s.length()) { char ch1 = s.charAt(start); char ch2 = s.charAt(end); sHash[ch1 - 'a']--; sHash[ch2 - 'a']++; end++; start++; if (Arrays.equals(sHash, pHash)) list.add(start); } return list; } }

-The algorithm iterates through s
+The algorithm iterates through s once, making it

 linear